 - The clinic is located on the ground floor of the Glendale wing and runs Wednesdays and Thursdays from 8:30 a.m. to 11:30 a.m.

 The Pacemaker Clinic is an outpatient clinic that provides education and follow-up for patients with implanted pacemakers to ensure safe and proper function.
 Pacemaker appointments are typically scheduled every six months.
 At each scheduled visit, your pacemaker will be checked by a device certified technologist and reviewed by a cardiologist.

-The Pacemaker Clinic is open from Monday to Friday from 8:00 a.m. to 4:00 p.m.
-Pacemaker implantation and pack changes can be arranged through the clinic and are done at St. Joe’s in the main operating room.
+The Pacemaker Clinic is located on the first floor of the East Wing and is open from Monday to Friday from 8 a.m. to 4 p.m.
+Pacemaker implantation and pack changes can be arranged through the clinic and are performed at St. Joseph’s in the main operating room.